Portalum/Portalum.Zvt.EasyPay/README.md

 # Portalum.Zvt.EasyPay

 If you are looking for a simple way to automatically transfer the amount to be paid to your payment terminal, then you have come to the right place.
-EasyPay allows you to start a payment at the payment terminal with the passing of the amount.<br>
+EasyPay allows you to start a payment at the payment terminal with the passing of the amount.
+It is important that your payment terminal supports the ZVT protocol.

 ![Portalum.Zvt.EasyPay](/doc/EasyPay.png)